SpikeSpg/tic-tac-toe/README.md

-Basic Tic-Tac-Toe game
+Basic Tic-Tac-Toe game, you can play
-- You can play versus other player
+- Versus other player
-- Or versus the AI
+- Versus the AI